-Look into how often the health care professional has done the procedure you need or has treated your condition.
-You may be able to find some of this information on the Internet.
+Look into how often or how well the health care professional has treated patients with your condition.
 For example, the Centers for Disease Control and Prevention (CDC) report the success rates and number of procedures performed by fertility clinics.
-Some states collect and post data on the success of heart-bypass surgery.
+Some states collect and post data on the success of heart-bypass surgeries.
+Contact your state’s health department.

 Check whether there have been any complaints or disciplinary actions taken against your health care provider by contacting your state medical board.